Devon2731/JavaScript-Regex-Tutorial-Demystifying-the-Power-of-Regular-Expressions/README.md

 ## About the Author

-This tutorial is brought to you by [Your Name], a passionate web developer.
+This regex tutorial is brought to you by Devon Whitaker, a passionate web developer.
 If you enjoyed this tutorial, check out more of my projects on [Github](https://github.com/Devon2731/JavaScript-Regex-Tutorial-Demystifying-the-Power-of-Regular-Expressions).

 Happy regex coding!!